Blackborough House

 Blackborough House is a grade II listed privately owned country house in Blackborough, Devon, 3 mi east of Cullompton.
-It was built in 1838 and is currently in undergoing restoration.
+It was built in 1838 and as of 2023 is undergoing restoration.

 Construction

 It was built in 1838 by James T. Knowles for George Wyndham, 4th Earl of Egremont, of Orchard Wyndham, Somerset.
 Originally designed as an Italianate palace, there were no funds to complete it on such a scale, so it was constructed as two smaller, linked buildings for the Earl and his cousin, the local rector.
 His other nearby palatial Devon residence Silverton Park, (demolished in 1901) was also designed in this style but was never completed.

 The house is a 11818 sqft square block constructed from stuccoed brick, with stone dressings and has hipped slate roofs with red ridge tiles.
 It has an arched colonnade or loggia around it on three sides and has two separate sets of stairs on either side so that each half of the house could be accessed independently.
 These entrance towers were originally 70 ft tall but the top stage of each has been dismantled.
 There are two service wings around a courtyard and the building is two storeys tall throughout with a total of 60 rooms.
 There are small square windows on the upper floors designed to resemble the gunports of George Wyndham's ship, HMS Hawke.
 The central court yard, was covered in a glass dome and acted as a great hall but no longer has any sort of roof.
 The house has 10 acres of grounds surrounding it.